-However, there is another class of programming book which doesn't fall into this specific technology category but is still definitely about programming.
-These books are timeless in nature because they deal with the actual art of programming instead of specific syntax or frameworks or tools.
-These books are also ridiculously valuable because they have the ability to dramatically expand your programming horizons, making you a much better developer.
+Most "technology" books aren't very good.
+They tend to just be focused on a specific version of a specific technology.
+A book like this can be useful when you're first starting out, but after you read it, you'll never pick it up again.
+However, there is another class of programming book that doesn't fall into this specific technology category.
+Books of this other class are timeless in nature because they deal with the actual art of programming instead of specific syntax or frameworks or tools.
+These are very valuable because they have the ability to dramatically expand your programming horizons and make you a much better developer.

-This reading list will only contain books which I feel have a certain timeless quality to them and are mostly independent of language or framework.
-This list is also not complete.
-I'm really only just beginning to discover the wealth of knowledge available in printed media, so I'll keep coming back and updating this as I discover more.
+This reading list will only contain books that I feel have a certain timeless quality to them and are mostly independent of language or framework.
+I've prioritized this list in order of how influential the book has been for me.

 The Art of Programming

-The Evans DDD book references this Fowler book on just about every other page.
 If you've ever read the "Gang of Four" patterns book, or any books that repackaged those patterns you know what a Design Pattern is all about and you're probably bored with them.
 The patterns in this book are so much more influential and important than the GoF patterns, so don't let the word "patterns" scare you off.
 Think of this book as the text book for anyone developing multi-user "business" web apps or rich clients.
-It contains all the possible answers to nearly ever major problem you'll be faced with.
+It covers nearly ever major problem you are likely to be faced with if you're building from scratch.
+And if you're using a framework, it will explain the patterns used by that framework and their trade-offs.

 This book wont give you dramatic new ways to write code.
 Instead it will give you dramatic new ways to think about code and your responsibilities as someone who writes code.
 It includes what to my mind is the beginnings of Agile Programming and many of the SOLID design principles.
 It is also packed with parables that seem obvious until you realize they've happened to you at work.
 It should be required reading for any developer.